Nobel-Justin/Oviz-Bio-demo/Landscape/markdown/Landscape-Manual.markdown

 - **Files**
   - __*Manage Files*__: checklist of CSV files uploaded previously, delete or download the CSV files.
-  - __*Upload*__: upload landscape CSV file.
+  - __*Upload*__: upload LandScape CSV file.
 Note that the duplicated file name will be alerted and given a random postfix.
   - __*Choose*__: choose files uploaded previously.
 Note that this function is ONLY available to registered users (each account has certain storage).
   - __*File Sets*__: NOT available to this page.
 - **General**